-It’s important to be aware of the dangers that can come with rising temperatures, especially when you have barn cats and dogs.
+It’s important to keep barn cats and dogs cool during the summer season.
+Be aware of the dangers that can come with rising temperatures.

-- Pets not getting enough water, resulting in dehydration.
+- Cats and dogs not getting enough water, resulting in dehydration.

 - Hot asphalt, which can burn sensitive paws.